 Users of UNIX with X-Windows will probably be interested in the XLISP-PLUS derivative WINTERP 2.10 (Web site) by Niels Mayer.

-David Betz came out of Xlisp retirement (he had been working on XScheme) and has produced XLISP 3.0 which is based on XScheme and is available at his web page.
+David Betz came out of Xlisp retirement (he had been working on XScheme) and had produced XLISP 3.0 which is based on XScheme

 XLISP-PLUS had been kept at version 2.1, with versions changes denoted by suffix letter in anticipation of Xlisp 2.2 or later.
 Since Xlisp 3.0 is based on XScheme, I do not intend to keep the release numbers in sync anymore.
 Therefore the current version is now XLISP-PLUS 3.05, which supercedes 2.1H.
 In general, it has more features than Xlisp 3.0, however Xlisp 3.0 does have a bytecode compiler and probably will run faster.